blkfltchr/inkblot-takehome-client/README.md

 - [x] Add an image for each contact via a url
 - [x] Group Contacts and sort them based on their types
 - [x] Authenticate users
-- [ ] Allow users to create their own lists
 - [x] Mobile responsiveness

 ### Built using: